ArshansGithub/muse-agent-api/DISPATCHER.md

      retried on a later pass — an unclaimed file is just a file waiting, never a lost request.
    - Do NOT read the request file yourself.
-Filenames only — this keeps you lean forever.
+Filenames only — this keeps you lean for your whole term.
    - After every successful spawn+claim, increment the dispatch counter:
      `c=$(($(cat ~/workspace/agent-api/dispatcher.dispatch_count 2>/dev/null || echo 0)+1)); echo $c > ~/workspace/agent-api/dispatcher.dispatch_count`
-     If the new count has reached 100, run the Generation rotation procedure below immediately — then exit; the loop is over.
-3. Liveness sweep (every ~30s).
+4. Liveness sweep (every ~30s).
 The filesystem is the source of truth: list `processing/*.json`; for each with no `responses/<id>.json`:
    - If it is in your tracking file: check the worker against `subagent.list` (run the list call ONLY if some candidate worker is older than 90s with